How to Prepare Yourself As a Parent And Your Child for Preschool?

 Work On Improving Child’s Self-Help Skills: Before beginning preschool, make sure that the child can look after himself.
 Some basic self-help skills like washing their hands and putting on their socks and shoes are a good starting point.

-Changing Your Schedule: Once the child begins their preschool, make some necessary changes in their daily routine.
+Changing Your Schedule: Once the child begins preschool, make some necessary changes in their daily routine.
 Make them a sleep schedule and be sure to stick to it.
 Let your child go to bed at an appropriate time at night so that they are fresh for their school the next day.
 Before going to school make sure they have a healthy and filling breakfast.
 Also, limit their time with media.
-Instead, spend some time outdoor and ask them about their day at school.
+Instead, spend some time outdoors and ask them about their day at school.

-Get Your Things Organised: See that on the first day of preschool you have your clothing, backpacks and shoes organized and labelled.
+Get Your Things Organised: See that on the first day of preschool, you have your clothing, backpacks and shoes organized and labelled.
 Keep stocking up on healthy snacks and (linh?) foods for your child’s snack time.

-Staying with your child: Initially, after preschool begins, it always better to stay around your child for 15 to 20 minutes.
+Staying with your child: Initially, after preschool begins, it is always better to stay around your child for 15 to 20 minutes.
 Help them connect with the other children around for a few days and once they are comfortable with other children, it’s time to just leave after hugging your child and dropping them at the gate.

 If your child is stubborn and can’t handle separation, talking with teachers is a good idea.
 They are ideal for handling such cases because they have prior experience.
-Always let your child know when you are planning to leave off rather just sneaking out and always there to pick them up as soon as the school gets over.
+Always let your child know when you are planning to leave off rather than just sneaking out and always there to pick them up as soon as the school gets over.